MDPI-AG/case-study-backend-engineering-php/README.md

 Add data validation to your API endpoints using Symfony Validator component.
 The validation should include:

 - Validate required fields
-- Validate that are supposed to be unique fields
+- Validate fields that are supposed to be unique fields
-- Validate the max lengths on strings
+- Validate the max lengths for strings
-- Validate authorship (e.g., author is given, and author must have a first and last name).
+- Validate authorships (e.g., author is given, and author must have a first and last name).
 - Validate dates

 #### 6. Refactor `SearchController`